Common redstart: Description

 The Common Redstart shows some affinity to the European Robin in many of its habits and actions.
 It has the same general carriage, and chat-like behaviour, and is the same length at 13–14.5 cm long but slightly slimmer and not quite as heavy, weighing 11–23 g.
 The orange-red tail, from which it and other redstarts get their names ("start" is an old word for "tail"), is frequently quivered.
-Among common European birds, only the Black Redstart (Phoenicurus ochrurus) has a similarly coloured tail.
+Among common European birds, only the black redstart (Phoenicurus ochruros) has a similarly coloured tail.

 The male in summer has a slate-grey head and upperparts, except the rump and tail, which, like the flanks, underwing coverts and axillaries are orange-chestnut.
 The forehead is white; the sides of the face and throat are black.
 The two central tail feathers are dark brown, the other tail feathers bright orange-red.
 The wings are grey-brown in male P. p. phoenicurus but the remiges have white outer webs forming a pale to whitish wing-patch in adult male P. p. samamisicus (see Taxonomy and systematics).
 The orange on the flanks shades to almost white on the belly.
 The bill and legs are black.
 In autumn, pale feather fringes on the body feathering obscure the colours of the male, giving it a washed-out appearance.
-The female is grey-bworn above and buff-white below.
-In most females the throat is whitish, but some (older?) females show a dark bib approaching males.
+The female is grey-brown above and buff-white or light orange below.
+In most females the throat is whitish, but some (older?) females show a dark bib, some even approaching males in appearance.
+In P. p. samamisicus, many females tend to show a light wing-patch, analogous to the males but much less prominent.

 Distribution and habitat

 Common Redstarts prefer open mature birch, oak or, particularly in the north of the breeding range, conifer woodland with a high horizontal visibility and low amounts of shrub and understorey especially where the trees are old enough to have holes suitable for its nest.
 Other habitats of the species are orchards as well as villages, parks and old gardens in urban areas.
-In Britain the CommoN Redstart occurs primarily in upland areas less affected by agricultural intensification.
-Nest are built in cavities, e.g. natural tree holes, so dead trees or those with dead limbs are beneficial to the species; nestboxes are sometimes used.
+In Britain the Common Redstart occurs primarily in upland areas less affected by agricultural intensification.
+Nests are built in cavities, e.g. natural tree holes, so dead trees or those with dead limbs are beneficial to the species; nestboxes are commonly used.
 A high cover of moss and lichen is also preferred.